Healthcare Providers For ECS

 Did you know?
 On average, it takes an individual with a rare disease, eight years to receive a diagnosis.

-All of the conditions on ECS panels are rare disorders and early identification can help decrease the diagnostic odyssey individuals face and in many cases improve quality of life with early treatment and intervention.
+All of the conditions on ECS panels are rare disorders and early identification can help decrease the diagnostic journey individuals face and in many cases improve quality of life with early treatment and intervention.

 - A risk for intellectual disability (e.g. fragile X syndrome, Smith-Lemli-Opitz)